ch4nc3l0/MrWeatherMan-Weather-Learning-MVC-ASP.NET/MrWeatherMan/Doc(draft).markdown

 updated.
 A very important part of learning how to code is learning to deal with problems and solve them.
 There are great resources to help you find ways to solve any problem you might have.
 I personally am learning and writing this course with help from Google and the great people that answer our questions everyday.
 Other than Google, another great resource is the code docs!
-You don't have to read everything and remember it all my goal is not to learn everything about a certain programming language it is to build applications using the tools we already have.
+You don't have to read everything and remember it all.
+My goal is not to learn everything about a certain programming language, it is to build applications using the tools we already have.

 You can always look back at the [Github](https://github.com/ch4nc3l0/MrWeatherMan-Weather-Learning-MVC-ASP.NET) page I will make commits in a structured way to allow anybody to look for what